-The investment objectives of the Growth Fund are to achieve positive real returns over the medium to long term through investment in growth assets, while managing volatility through diversification of the assets.
+The investment objectives of the Growth Fund are to achieve positive real returns over the medium to long term through investment in growth assets, while managing volatility through diversification of the Fund's assets.
 More specifically,

-- the Growth Fund's investment objective is to achieve a real rate of return (after tax at the highest PIR rate and after investment fees and costs) of 2.5% pa over rolling three year periods; - it is expected to have a negative return frequency of 1 in 4 years, using the investment modelling assumptions adopted by the investment consultant.
+- The Growth Fund's investment objective is to achieve a real rate of return (after tax at the highest PIR rate and after investment fees and costs) of 2.5% pa over rolling three year periods; - it is expected to have a negative return frequency of 1 in 4 years, using the investment modelling assumptions adopted by the investment consultant.

 This option is suited to members seeking long term growth with risk limited by broad diversification.
+It is intended to be less volatile than the Aggressive Fund, and therefore may realise lower returns over the longer term.